-Results for Festival
+Results for Festivals

 Each month THE MONTRÉAL BUZZ features five gay or gay-friendly things to do or see around the city.
 Recommendations range from parties to bistros to festivals to boutiques to cultural events.
-Here are some suggestions for the month of June.
+Here are some suggestions for the month of July.

 If a forecast of sunshine and highs of 30 ºC /86 ºF isn’t enough to convince you, we’ve got ten other superb reasons for you to get your arse to Montreal this weekend. —————————————————————————————————————— [art festival] FESTIVAL INTERNATIONAL MONTRÉAL EN ARTS – As one of the greatest open-air art galleries in North America, FIMA is a one-kilometer stretch of visual art ranging from sculpture to live painting to short film screenings.
 If you are in town this weekend, a ‘walk through’ is a ‘must do.’ [festival] JAZZ FESTIVAL – The largest Jazz festival in the world, this Montréal institution is typically attended by two million people annually.
 This year you’ll be serenaded by Dave Brubeck, Cyndi Lauper, George Clinton and so much more.
 It’s your last weekend to jazz it up!
 Find a tempo that works for you.